 We (i) process natural gas; (ii) fractionate for a processing fee mixed NGLs produced as by-products of oil and natural gas production into their component products: ethane, propane, isobutane, normal butane and natural gasoline; (iii) convert normal butane to isobutane through the process of isomerization; (iv) produce MTBE from isobutane and methanol; and (v) transport NGL products to end users by pipeline and railcar.
-We also separate high purity propylene from refinery-sourced propane/propylene mix and transports high purity propylene to plastics manufacturers by pipeline.
+We also separate high purity propylene from refinery-sourced propane/propylene mix and transport high purity propylene to plastics manufacturers by pipeline.
 Products we process generally are used as feedstocks in petrochemical manufacturing, in the production of motor gasoline and as fuel for residential and commercial heating.

 Our NGL processing operations are concentrated in the Texas, Louisiana, and Mississippi Gulf Coast area.
 A large portion is concentrated in Mont Belvieu, Texas, which is the hub of the domestic NGL industry and is adjacent to the largest concentration of refineries and petrochemical plants in the United States.
-The facilities we operate at Mont Belvieu include: (i) one of the largest NGL fractionation facilities in the United States with an average production capacity of 210,000 barrels per day; (ii) the largest butane isomerization complex in the United States with an average isobutane production capacity of 80,000 barrels per day; (iii) one of the largest MTBE production facilities in the United States with an average production capacity of 14,800 barrels per day; and (iv) two propylene fractionation units with an average combined production capacity of 31,000 barrels per day.
+The facilities we operate at Mont Belvieu include: (i) one of the largest NGL fractionation facilities in the United States with an average production capacity of 210,000 barrels per day; (ii) the largest butane isomerization complex in the United States with an average isobutane production capacity of 116,000 barrels per day; (iii) a MTBE production facility in the United States with an average production capacity of 14,800 barrels per day; and (iv) two propylene fractionation units with an average combined production capacity of 31,000 barrels per day.
 We own all of the assets at our Mont Belvieu facility except for the NGL fractionation facility, in which we own an effective 62.5% economic interest (see Summary-Recent Acquisitions); one of the propylene fractionation units, in which we own a 54.6% interest and control the remaining interest through a long-term lease; the MTBE production facility, in which we own a 33.33% interest; and one of our three isomerization units and one deisobutanizer which are held under long-term leases with purchase options.
-We also own and operate approximately 28 million barrels of storage capacity at Mont Belvieu and 7 million barrels of storage capacity in Petal, Mississippi that are an integral part of our processing operations.
+We also own and operate approximately 35 million barrels of storage capacity at Mont Belvieu, Texas, Breaux Bridge, Louisiana and Petal, Mississippi, which are an integral part of our processing operations.
 In addition, we own and operate a NGL fractionation facility in Petal, Mississippi with an average production capacity of 7,000 barrels per day.
 We also lease and operate one of only two commercial NGL import/export terminals on the Gulf Coast.